 CVS Health's community health destinations are an integral part of its ability to meet the needs of consumers and maintain its leadership position in the changing health care landscape.
 When paired with its rapidly expanding digital presence, the Company's physical presence in thousands of communities across the country represents a competitive advantage by allowing it to develop deep and trusted relationships through everyday engagement in consumer health.
 The Company's community health destinations have played, and will continue to play, a key role in the Company's continued growth and success.
-During 2023, the Company opened approximately 39 new locations, relocated 5 locations and closed approximately 318 locations.
+During 2024, the Company opened 39 new locations, relocated 3 locations and closed 299 locations.

 The Company's continuous assessment of its national footprint is an essential component of competing effectively in the current health care environment.
 On an ongoing basis, the Company evaluates changes in population, consumer buying patterns and future health needs to assess the ability of its existing stores and locations to meet the needs of its consumers and the business.
 During the fourth quarter of 2021, the Company completed a strategic review of its retail business and announced its plans to reduce store density in certain locations through the closure of approximately 900 retail stores between 2022 and 2024.
-As of December, 31, 2023, the Company has closed approximately 600 retail stores in connection with this strategic review.
+As of December 31, 2024, the Company had closed approximately 900 retail stores in connection with these actions.